benevpi/CircuitPython_games_controllers/README.md

 I got a bunch of protoboard in the shape of gamepads made up.
 This includes a spot to solder a Pico.
 Version 1 also had space for two stemma QT connectos , but these proved to be more complex than they're worth so I haven't actually used them.
 If I make a version 2, I'll drop these.

+## Hardware
+In the hardware folder you'll find easyEDA design files and Gerbers (for fabrication) for version 1 of the controller.
+There are a bunch of things I'm unhappy with on this, but it works!

 ## Experiment 1
 Slide potentiometers!
 The slides used have a 'stick point' in the middle.
 This makes it easy to use, but takes a bit of a push to get over this lump.
 It makes it a bit janky to play.